ipfs/ipfs-desktop/README.md

 ### I got a `repo.lock` error.
 How do I resolve this?

-In general, this means that a previous process was unable to remove the repo lock (indicator that file is in use) from the repo file.
+In general, this means that a previous process was unable to remove the repository lock (indicator that file is in use) from the repository directory.
 This is supposed to be handled automatically, but sometimes it isn't.
-If you get this error, you can generally safely delete this file after shutting down any running ipfs daemon's or applications.
+If you get this error, you can generally safely delete this file after shutting down any running IPFS daemon's or applications.
 Simple process is as follows:

 1. Stop ipfs processes
 2. Manually delete lock file